 Singing meditation is about keeping the mind calm and listening to the sound of your own voice.

-Regular chanting makes our centre stronger and stronger.
-With a strong centre, we can control our feelings.
-When we are no longer a slave to our feelings and thoughts, we become free and independent.
+Chanting sutras regularly makes our body center stronger and stronger.
+With a strong center, we can control our emotions.
+When we are no longer slaves to our feelings and thoughts, we become free and independent.

-For some people, chanting meditation is not easy: there can be many confused thoughts, likes and dislikes.
+For some people, singing meditation is not easy: there can be many confused thoughts, likes and dislikes.
 Likes and dislikes cause many problems in our world.
-Any kind of conflict arises from this state of mind.
-However, when you practise chanting meditation in earnest and perceive the sound of your own voice and the sound of other chanting people’s voices, your mind becomes clear.
-In a clear mind, there are no likes or dislikes, only sound.
-Then you and the sound are never separate.
-You connect with everything.
+Every kind of conflict arises from this state of mind.
+However, if you practise singing meditation in earnest and perceive the sound of your own voice and the sound of other people’s voices singing, your mind will become clear.
+In a clear mind there are no likes or dislikes, only sound.
+Then you and the sound are never separated.
+They connect with everything.

 PROSTRATIONS